 Many of Belize’s cave systems remain unexplored, so spelunking here carries an extra bit of excitement.
 Thrill-seekers will love squeezing through the tightest crevices and scrambling through caverns filled with crystalline stalactites.

-One of the most popular sites for cave exploration in Belize is the Actun Tunichil Muknal (ATM) Cave, located in Tapir Mountain Natural Reserve.
+One of the most popular sites for cave exploration in Belize is the Actun Tunichil Muknal (ATM) Cave, located in Tapir Mountain Nature Reserve.
 In addition to incredible underground scenery, you might even stumble on Maya skeletons and pottery left behind by the region’s storied civilization.
 Just remember, this is a sacred place — go with a guide, don’t touch any artifacts you happen to come across, and there’s a strict no-camera policy.

+At its height a millennium or more ago, the city of Xunantunich was home to around 200,000 people.
+The first historic Maya site opened to the public, it sits about half a mile from the border with Guatemala and makes for an excellent destination for a trek on horseback.
 Choose your four-legged friend and follow the banks of the Mopan River, through the jungles of San Jose Succotz, to the preserved ruins of the city.
 There are more than 25 Maya temples and palaces hidden deep in this forest.
 When you reach El Castillo, hike to the top of the 130-foot pyramid, and make sure to look for the carved friezes on the east and west sides.

 5. Rappel down a jungle waterfall